innovationgarage/BeachMaid/README.md

 <img src="platform/media/blynk.jpg" width="400">

 Remember to create a new Auth code, and fill the `credentials.h` file with your own information.
+Check https://github.com/innovationgarage/epimp-body/blob/master/firmware/README.md for more details about the firmware.